x-lamprocapnos-x/Movie-Selector/public/README.md

 Movie-Selector
+ The purpose of this application is to show how a REST API works Key features
+- create a user profile
+- update a user profile
- - a small api containing movies
+- delete a user profile
-Key features
-- n/a
-- n/a

 User interaction includes
-- n/a
+- find movies by name
+- find movies by genre
-- n/a
+- find actors
+- find directors and their bio